bartkessels/bartkessels.github.io/_posts/android/create-an-application/2024-03-20-android-studio-preview.md

 }
 ```

 This gives us the `Preview` annotation, which in turn will enable us to preview our UI without having to connect to an emulator in Android Studio [(Google, 2024)](https://developer.android.com/jetpack/compose/tooling/previews).
+The `debugImplementation` will add the extra `ui-tooling` dependency only when your app is running in debug-mode, in other words, when the preview is being rendered.

 Execute a gradle sync and we're ready to preview our UI.